 Once the gold standard in forehead lifting, coronal brow lift involves removing a strip of scalp from ear to ear and removing the frown line.
-Then, the doctor pulls forehead skin tight, causing elevation of the brows and diminished forehead wrinkles.
+Then, the doctor pulls forehead skin-tight, causing elevation of the brows and diminished forehead wrinkles.
 Overall, the coronal brow lift achieves excellent results.
 However, the resulting scar across the scalp (from ear to ear) and the development of new techniques reduced the popularity of this method.
 Despite the complications with the “open” brow lift, some surgeons still use this approach as their preferred method of brow lifting.
 If you don’t mind the resulting scar, you might choose this procedure.
 On the other hand, if you do not desire a large scar, choose an endoscopic brow lift.

 Endoscopic brow lift

-Developed in the early 1990’s, an endoscopic brow lift has the advantages of natural, long lasting results with minimal scarring.
+Developed in the early 1990s, an endoscopic brow lift has the advantages of natural, long-lasting results with minimal scarring.
 The surgeon makes 5 small hairline incisions (1-2 cm each).
 This allows for elevation of the brows and resection of the frown muscles.
-Your skin and scalp stays without any removal.
+Your skin and scalp stay without any removal.
 Two small, absorbable screws hold everything in place.
 Those screws disappear in a year.
 Suture removal happens in a week.
 Overall, recovery lasts 1-2 weeks.
 Since the endoscopic brow lift requires special training, choose a surgeon who has completed a special course in this technique.
 After performing endoscopic brow lifts for over 12 years, I believe this approach offers a superior, long-lasting aesthetic result with the least amount of complications.

 Feather lift/Thread lift

-A newer, less invasive method of brow lifting that involves placement of sutures from the brow to the hairline.
+A newer, less invasive method of brow lifting involves the placement of sutures from the brow to the hairline.
 At the moment, these methods are undergoing intensive research.
 Some concerns include movement of the stitches and lack of longevity.
 Click here for more information.

 Seeking forehead improvements?
 Choose a surgeon who has the training and sophisticated techniques needed to achieve results.
-In Cincinnati, Dr. Kurtis W. Martin has a 12 year experience of extraordinary results in performing forehead rejuvenation.
+In Cincinnati, Dr. Kurtis W. Martin has a 12-year experience of extraordinary results in performing forehead rejuvenation.